Product & Perfume Information

 We do not use fragrance oils.

-We occasionally use professional perfume bases in small amounts as part of our own house accords or house bases - these are an industry standard in perfumery, and they are different from fragrance oils.
+We occasionally use professional perfume bases - these are an industry standard in perfumery, and they are different from fragrance oils because they are specifically formulated for use in fine fragrances to replace scarce, expensive, or unsafe materials.

-Both fragrance oils and perfume bases use professional perfumery materials, but they are developed for different purposes and different markets, so we’ve delved into some of these differences below.
+While fragrance oils and perfume bases may use similar professional perfumery materials, they are developed for different purposes and different markets, and we don't feel that fragrance oils are suitable for use in our perfumes.

 Other